carlosasantos/concurrency_moe/README.md

     **Reality** - 3 concurrent requests have a total execution time of around 45 seconds, meaning that requests are happening sequentially and not parallely

-    **Example** The following output corresponds to the seen behaviour, showing a total execution time of 45 seconds.
+    **Example:** The following output corresponds to the seen behaviour, showing a total execution time of 45 seconds.

     ```sh
     request_id: 1